 I can’t help but worry that a part of me is so lost in the work world that I am settling for the hopes of my own family.
 But if I was a career woman wouldn’t I be out there, trying to make something of myself?
 I graduated college five years ago.
 Shouldn’t I be in the midst of my career?

 I realize that this blog is less about the Bears and more about their confused nanny (sorry everyone!)
 Summer is officially over and Big Bear started PreK this week.
 I think I’m most confused right now because school started, which means another year has come and gone.
 Big Bear is off to prep school and Little Bear isn’t far behind him.

 I think getting back into a routine will help calm my nerves.
-The Bears and I spent our summer bouncing between the zoo, seaquarium, museums and parks.
+The Bears and I spent our summer bouncing between the zoo, Seaquarium, museums, and parks.
 Little Bear and I are back to our morning playdates, walks and stretches, but now he’s almost walking.
 Our routines are about to change forever!
-Even though it feels good to be getting back into a routine, its kind of whirlwind.
-Everyday I’d walk into the door this summer and none of us knew where our day would take us, which park in our Summer Park Pass we’d use that day.
+Even though it feels good to be getting back into a routine, its kind of a whirlwind.
+Every day I’d walk into the door this summer and none of us knew where our day would take us, which park in our Summer Park Pass we’d use that day.
 Kids don’t realize that structure and routine are important, but I think they are looking forward to it.
 I think that I am, too.